Why Focusing on the Right Topics Matters More Than “Studying Hard”

 - Being fast under pressure

-Topic 1 — Straight Lines & Gradients (The Free Marks Most Students Miss)
+Topic 1 — Straight Lines & Gradients (The Marks Most Students Miss)

 This topic looks easy.
 That’s exactly why students lose marks here.